consumedlocusts/cart253/topics/mod.tests/making/ideas2.md

 pixel arty and ascii style
 dynamic (the characters or whatnot are not super still) idk yet

+-also i maybe want the music to play along the background and change visuals alommg the music time signiture

-theme: arctic exploration, tragedy, loss, atmosphereic melancholy, such looming feelings
+theme: arctic exploration(franklin), atmosphereic melancholy, such looming feelings

 rough draft: